Hostinger VPS Hosting

 How do I update OpenClaw after installation?

-OpenClaw is open source.
-For updates, refer to the official OpenClaw documentation — the update process is managed through the OpenClaw CLI on your server.
+Refer to the official OpenClaw documentation for the update process — it is managed through the OpenClaw CLI on your server.

 Can I run OpenClaw alongside other applications on the same VPS?